codurance/site/_posts/2016-12-18-how-to-use-npm-link.md

 1. In the terminal, navigate to the folder of the dependency you want to modify and run the command `npm link`.
 This makes the component globally available to the rest of your application.

-2. Navigate to the folder of the application that depends on the module you want to modify.
+2. Navigate to the folder of the parent application (i.e the one that depends on the module you want to modify).
 In the root run the command `npm link [name of module you want to modify]`

 3. Next, run both the parent application and the module dependency then start making changes to the dependency to your heart's content.
 In addition, using a library that watches for changes in your code and rebuilds your app such as [Nodemon](https://github.com/remy/nodemon) will be essential in order to save you from restarting the application all the time.

-4. Finally, once you have all the changes in place (plus tests!), unlink the dependency using `npm unlink`.
+4. Finally, once you have all the changes in place (plus tests!), navigate to the folder of the parent application and unlink the dependency using `npm unlink [name of module you modified]`.
 This will remove the local dependency from the parent application.
+Similarly, navigate to the folder of the dependency you modified and run `npm unlink` to no longer make the module globally available.
 Publish your (modified) dependency, then access the latest version by doing a standard `npm install`.

 One of the great things about the **node** ecosystem is that it encourages *single responsibility* by making it easy to create and deploy tightly defined modules that can be shared across your wider application.
 This decoupling however, makes live modification of your dependencies a little trickier, but as we have seen, its a case of using the tools provided.